MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 The first step to setting up a QnA Maker knowledge base is to set up a QnA Maker service in Azure.
 To do that, follow the step-by-step instructions found [here](https://aka.ms/create-qna-maker).

 Once your QnA Maker Service has been created in Azure, you need to record the Cognitive Services _Key 1_ provided for your QnA Maker service.
 This will be used as \<azure-qna-service-key1> when adding the QnA Maker app to your dispatch application.

+Learn more about the [two different types of keys](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure#types-of-keys-in-qna-maker) used with QnA Maker.

 The following steps provide you with this key:

 ![Select Cognitive Service](./media/tutorial-dispatch/select-qna-cognitive-service.png)